telerik/ajax-docs/controls/socialshare/overview.md

 	* **Main Buttons** - these are always shown on the page and the social network is only a click away

-	* **Compact Buttons** - If you do not want to overload the page with buttons deemed as rarely used you can leave the rest in a popup that gets opened viathe RadCompactButton.
+	* **Compact Buttons** - If you do not want to overload the page with buttons deemed as rarely used you can leave the rest in a popup that gets opened via the RadCompactButton.

 * [Visual Button Configurator]({%slug socialshare/design-time%}) that allows you toconfigure the button collections quickly and without writing a single line of code